Mr-Fluuff/StellarRolesAU/README.md

 - The Crew could be eliminated, then the Team Jackal fight against the Impostors (The Crew can still make a task win in this scenario)

 The priority of the win conditions is the following:
-1. Crewmate Mini lose by vote
-2. Jester wins by vote
+1. Jester wins by vote
-3. Arsonist win
+2. Arsonist win
-4. Team Impostor wins by sabotage
+3. Team Impostor wins by sabotage
-5. Team Crew wins by tasks (also possible if the whole Crew is dead)
+4. Team Crew wins by tasks (also possible if the whole Crew is dead)
-6. Lovers among the last three players win
+5. Lovers among the last three players win
-7. Team Jackal wins by outnumbering (When the team Jackal contains an equal or greater amount of players than the Crew and there are 0 Impostors left and team Jackal contains no Lover)
+6. Team Jackal wins by outnumbering (When the team Jackal contains an equal or greater amount of players than the Crew and there are 0 Impostors left and team Jackal contains no Lover)
-8. Team Impostor wins by outnumbering (When the team Impostors contains an equal or greater amount of players than the Crew and there are 0 players of the team Jackal left and team Impostors contains no Lover)
+7. Team Impostor wins by outnumbering (When the team Impostors contains an equal or greater amount of players than the Crew and there are 0 players of the team Jackal left and team Impostors contains no Lover)
-9. Team Crew wins by outnumbering (When there is no player of the team Jackal and the team Impostors left)
+8. Team Crew wins by outnumbering (When there is no player of the team Jackal and the team Impostors left)

 **NOTE:**
 - The Jackal (and their Sidekick) may be killed by a Sheriff.
-- A Jackal cannot target the Mini, while it's growing up.
-After that they can kill it or select it as its Sidekick.
 - The Crew can still win, even if all of their members are dead, if they finish their tasks fast enough (That's why converting the last Crewmate with tasks left into a Sidekick results in a task win for the crew.)

 If both Impostors and Jackals are in the game, the game continues even if all Crewmates are dead.
 Crewmates may still win in this case by completing their tasks.
 Jackal and Impostor have to kill each other.